Open all

 Where?

 You can’t dispute the magnificence of Bryanston’s first impressions.
 Meander past the Doric column archways, pootle along the long, long drive – weaving through rugged woodland and past elegant stables – and you’ll finally arrive at the school’s knockout Norman Shaw-designed red-brick mansion, which was modelled on a Loire Valley château.
-Set just outside the sleepy Dorset village of Blandford Forum, deep in gorgeous West Country countryside, the estate spreads out across 400 acres, with the River Stour running parallel to it.
+Set just outside the sleepy Dorset village of Blandford Forum, deep in gorgeous West Country countryside, the estate spreads out across 400 acres, with the River Stour running parallel to it – and the school’s all-singing, all-dancing boathouse gracing its banks.

-And it’s not all historical treasures.
-The facilities here are smart, splashy and out of this world – including the Terence Conran-masterminded dining hall and The Sanger, the mega wow-factor science and maths centre named after two-times Nobel Prize-winner and OB Freddie Sanger, and designed by the same architects as the London 2012 velodrome.
+It’s not all historical treasures.
+The facilities here are extraordinary – including the Terence Conran-masterminded dining hall and The Sanger, the mega-wow-factor science and maths centre named after two-times Nobel Prize-winner and OB Freddie Sanger, and designed by the same architects as the London 2012 Olympics velodrome.

 Head

-Bryanston’s recently-appointed new head is Richard Jones, who initially joined the school in 2020 as second master before stepping up to a short stint as acting head before bagging the role full-time.
-With a masters in educational leadership and experience both as a housemaster and teacher from his time at Canford and St John’s School Leatherhead, he definitely comes well-qualified for the top spot.
-He’s a likeable and liberal man with a steely edge, and he is evidently proud of everything Bryanston has to offer – from its unique one-to-one tutoring system to the new ‘Bold Voices’ partnership, where sixth formers become ambassadors and gives talks in the local community to help promote and tackle gender inequality and sexual violence.
+Bryanston’s head Richard Jones took up the role in 2022 after a year as acting head – he initially joined the school in 2020 as second master.
+With a master’s in educational leadership and experience both as a housemaster and teacher from his time at Canford and St John’s School Leatherhead, he definitely comes well qualified for the top spot.
+A likeable and liberal man with a steely edge, he is evidently proud of everything Bryanston has to offer – from its unique one-to-one tutoring system, which he calls the school’s ‘jewel in the crown’, to its entrepreneurial spirit, recently demonstrated when pupils pitched for sponsorship for their Green Power go-karting project and raised £10,000.

 Admissions

 Like many things at Bryanston, the approach to admissions is highly bespoke.
-There is a far greater emphasis placed on references from previous heads than test results, and children flock here from over seventy different prep schools and 39 different countries.
-As a result, there’s a huge amount of diversity and no real Bryanston ‘type’.
-Instead, the aim is to make Bryanston pupils memorable for being open, ambitious, entrepreneurial and to take risks and succeed.
+Children flock here from over 90 prep schools and 39 countries, and as a result, there’s a huge amount of diversity and no real Bryanston ‘type’.
+Instead, the aim is to encourage Bryanston pupils to be open, ambitious and entrepreneurial, and to take risks and succeed.

 Academics and destinations

-Spoon-feeding doesn’t exist at Bryanston – and much of Year 9 is spent teaching pupils the ‘Bryanston method’, which empowers students to take independent control of their learning and manage their time and assignments effectively.
-Pupils are carefully matched with a dedicated tutor who sticks with them right through from Year 9 to Year 13, becoming their life coach and mentor as well as their academic guide.
-Free periods (of which there are more than average) can be spent in the pupil’s choice of study area, and long lead times on assignments help to encourage self-motivation – all of which translates to a more bespoke education than you might find elsewhere.
-In short, the curriculum here is underpinned by three pillars: creative learning, individual spirit and unbounded thinking.
+Spoon-feeding doesn’t exist at Bryanston, and much of Year 9 is spent teaching pupils the ‘Bryanston Method’, which empowers them to take independent control of their learning and manage their time and assignments effectively.
+Pupils are carefully matched with a dedicated tutor who sticks with them right through from Years 9 to 13, becoming their life coach and mentor as well as their academic guide.
+Free periods (of which there are more than average) can be spent in the pupil’s choice of study area – impressively, each subject has its own library with a teacher on hand to help.
+This, as well as long lead times on assignments, helps to encourage self-motivation while also offering support and mentoring if needed.

 Co-curricular

 Creativity is a core part of Bryanston’s DNA, and art, music and drama are leading strengths.
 You only need to look at the star-studded alumni to get an idea: Lucian Freud, Emilia Fox, Jasper Conran, Sir Mark Elder, Max Irons – and we’ve hardly scratched the surface.
-The art and D&T departments will blow your mind, and when we visited, the Don Potter art school was bedecked with artworks that would put the Tate Modern to shame.
-There’s a Greek theatre for outdoor plays, masses of student-devised drama (and 15 large-scale productions annually) and an incredible standard of dance, everything from ballet to tap to hip-hop.
+The art and D&T departments are incredible.
+D&T is compulsory at Year 9, and we saw everything from skateboards to desk tidies being created.
+It’s a popular GCSE option, with an equal boys-girls split.
+The art department has a library, a pottery studio, a kiln and 3D printers.
+Each year group has its own room, so their artwork stays put rather than being carted around.

 Boarding

-Everyone gets a bed (even day pupils, who stay till 6pm each evening) but most pupils opt for full boarding.
-Weekends are fairly flexible – many live within an hour or so of the school and head home every other weekend after Saturday lessons and matches, but all are obliged to stay in for regular whole-school weekends, dedicated to community work or school-wide projects.
-Importantly, day pupils are fully integrated into the boarding houses – meaning each and every pupil feels fully part of this wonderfully close-knit community.
+Most pupils opt for full boarding (around 80 per cent), and those who sign up for flexi-boarding also get a bed.
+Weekends are fairly flexible – many live within an hour or so away and head home every other weekend after Saturday lessons and matches, but all are obliged to stay in for regular whole-school weekends, dedicated to community work or school-wide projects.
+Importantly, day pupils are fully integrated into the boarding houses, so each and every pupil feels fully part of this wonderfully close-knit community.

-The house system is slightly different for boys and girls: the former spend their first year in a junior house, acclimatising and settling in before moving up to a senior house; and girls stick with one house the whole way through their Bryanston career (it’s all to do with maturing at different rates).
-Some boarding houses are up in the main building, while others are dotted around the estate (no more than a four-minute walk away) – and although pupils and parents can express a preference, the final decision comes down to the head.
-We popped our heads in to Year 9 boarding house Beechwood, which was very welcoming and certainly had all the kit boys could possibly want, including ping-pong and pool tables and French doors leading out to a private garden complete with football goals.
+The house system is slightly different for boys and girls.
+The former spend their first year in a junior house, acclimatising and settling in before moving up to a senior house, and girls stick with one house throughout their Bryanston career (the school has found that the older girls naturally look after the Year 9s).
+Some boarding houses are up in the main building, while others are dotted around the estate (no more than a four-minute walk away), and although pupils and parents can express a preference, the final decision comes down to the head.

 School community